Family Law Attorney in Brunswick, GA

 Family law issues are among the most stressful and emotionally taxing of any area of law.
 Long after a divorce is over, problems surrounding custody, support, and other important matters can arise.
 The ongoing nature of these issues can make it feel like your case is never really finished.
-More than ever, this is a time when you need sound counsel from a trusted, compassionate attorney.
+More than ever, this is a time when you need sound counsel from a trusted, compassionate family law attorney.

 Helping Clients Reach Their Goals

-Many family law attorneys advertise themselves as aggressive advocates that “fight” for their clients.
+Many family lawyers advertise themselves as aggressive advocates that “fight” for their clients.
 In family law, however, “fighting” is rarely the best approach.
 Because these cases involve important relationships between real people, you need an attorney who recognizes the importance of achieving goals while preserving peace.
 Long after your lawyer leaves the courtroom, you must go home and live with the consequences of your case.
 And while I always represent my clients with a zealous commitment to their case, I understand that family law matters are best served by a legal representative who truly cares about the people behind the paperwork.

 A Full Service Family Law Practice

-Child Custody, Child Support and Alimony Modifications.
+Child Custody, Child Support and Alimony Modifications

 As time passes, the needs of parents and children are apt to change.
 It is common for families to undergo critical changes that make it appropriate to modify custody, support, or alimony obligations.
 Children get older and become involved in more activities; jobs are gained or lost; economic circumstances or living arrangements change.
 One or both parents might need to petition the court for a change in visitation or custody arrangements because of their own circumstances.
 In other situations, certain events cause a parent to question the other person’s ability to care for a child responsibly or whether their income level justifies an increase in support.